the-themis-benchmarks/home/README.md

 Themis now contains *52* reproducible crash bugs.
 For each bug, you can view:
 * its metadata (e.g., original bug report, buggy app version)
 * its bug data (stack trace, executable apk, bug-triggering script/video)
-* its property (e.g., the minimal number of user actions to reproduce the bug, the Android SDKs on which the bug can be reproduced, does the app require network or login, does the bug involve changing system settings).
+* its property (e.g., the Android SDKs on which the bug can be reproduced, does the app require network or login, does the bug involve changing system settings).
+We also give the minimal number of user actions to reproduce the bug (listed in Table 3 in the accepted paper).

 **III.
 Validate the bug finding results of these tools (Table 3, Table 4, Figure 1 in the accepted paper)**